hadilq/RxLifecycleHandler/README.md

 we support a more general assumption that we want the emitted values after `start` and before `stop` or `saveState` of `SavedStateRegistryOwner`, depends which one gets called sooner.

-Also you can find its tween library for Kotlin Coroutines in https://github.com/hadilq/CoroutineLifecycleHandler/.
+Also you can find its twin library for Kotlin Coroutines in https://github.com/hadilq/CoroutineLifecycleHandler/.

 Usage
 ---